 Guinness Shepherd’s Pie is a fun twist on the classic Irish recipe!
 Great to make for St Patrick’s Day or as a beef casserole.

 Guinness beer and ground beef are classic flavor pairings!
+And this ground beef dinner idea is great any time of the year.

 This shepherd’s pie recipe uses this pairing for a delicious and fun variation.